LDKid/LDKid.github.io/_about/en/courses/unreal-and-cpp.md

 ## Dec 2022

 This first course starts at the very beginning of C++, and the basics of Unreal.
-In this course, I developed my first C++ console apps on both Windows and Mac, and my first C++ Unreal scripts.
+In this course, I developed my first C++ console apps on both Windows and Mac and my first C++ Unreal scripts.

 Check out the course [here](https://www.coursera.org/learn/introductionprogrammingunreal).